dollarshaveclub/stickybits/README.md

 **Stickybits is awesome because:**
 -  it loosely mimics [position: sticky](http://caniuse.com/#search=sticky) to consistently stick elements vertically across multiple platforms
--  does not have the _jumpiness_ that plugins that are built around `position: fixed` have
+-  does not have the _jumpiness_ that plugins that are built around `position: fixed` have because it tries to support `position: fixed` first.
--  it is super simple so it is very lightweight (1kb minified)
+-  it is super simple & lightweight (2kb minified)

 ## Installing from a package manager